Updated: Apr 12

 Massage is often thought of as pampering and a luxury, but it is very much more than that.
 Massage plays a crucial role in our health and wellbeing and should be included in our regime on the same level as exercise and sleep.

 We know that massage is good for relaxation and can really help with stress and give us a feeling of wellbeing.
 It is also well known that massage can help achy, tired muscles.
-It does this by breaking down waste products and adhesions in the muscles which then get carried away in the bloodstream, helping with ease of movement and improves your range of motion.
+It does this by breaking down waste products and adhesions in the muscles which then get carried away in the bloodstream, helping with ease of movement and improving your range of motion.
 This is why I remind people of the importance of drinking plenty of water after a massage, it helps eliminate waste products disturbed by the treatment.

 But did you know that massage can help keep joint problems at bay as well as help shorten the recovery time from injuries?
 Massage can also help calm the heart rate and this can lead to improved sleep patterns.